AdobeDocs/adobeio-events/intro/webhooks_intro.md

 Please refer to the `Adobe Developer Console` documentation on how to [Add Events to a project](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-add-event.md)

-To start receiving events, you register a webhook, specifying a webhook URL and the types of events you want to receive.
+To start receiving events, you register an event registration, specifying a webhook URL and the types of events you want to receive.
 Each event will result in a HTTP request to the given URL, notifying your application.
 This guide provides an introduction to webhooks, including:

 - [Getting started](#getting-started)
     - [Webhook example](#webhook-example)